 IN-TEXT QU ESTIO NS 11.
-This training method allows employees to learn while working alongside superiors. a) Apprenticeship education b) Initia al training c) Job rotation d) Men toring 12.
+This training method allows employees to learn while working alongside superiors. a) Apprenticeship education b) Initia l training c) Job rotation d) Ment oring 12.
 The learning experience that seeks relatively permanent change in an individual in order to improve his ability to perform on the job is known as 13.
-Employees learn their jobs on the equipment they will be using in this method, but training takes place away from the actual workplace. a) An apprenticeship programm ne b) Vestibule training c) Job rotation d) Job evaluation 14. empl polic oyees and familiarising him wi cted employee to other ation's rules and 15.
-Which of the following is not an organisational benefit of training development? enefit of training and a) Assist in avoiding the waste of tim e and m oney. b) Increase employee productiv vity c) Help the individual advance in his or her c areer d) Lower absenteeism while in creasin g empl oyee turnover
+Employees learn their jobs on the equipment they will be using in this method, but training takes place away from the actual workplace. a) An apprenticeship programr ne b) Vestibule training c) Job rotation d) Job evaluation 14. is the process of introducing the selected employee to other employees and familiarising him with the organization's rules and policies.
+15. Which of the following is not an organisational benefit of training and development? a) Assist in avoiding the waste of time e and m oney. b) Increase employee productivity c) Help the individual advance in his or her career areer d) Lower absenteeism while increasing employee turnover